nikcleju/ESDM_Course/Lectures/02_ESDM_ContinuousDynamics.md

         - overshoot not larger than X%
         - fastest response in these conditions
 \s
-- Find out more at the Vehicle Control Systems course
+- Find out more at the Vehicle Control Systems course (2nd semester, I think)